“We do not have Wi-Fi. Talk to each other. Pretend it’s 1995.”

 A 2D1N stay at Nature’s Eye is inclusive of meals; breakfast, lunch, and dinner and a 3-hr island hopping activity.
 Their island adventure is scheduled once per day at 9:00 a.m.
 You will be taken on 2 islands, the boat fee is already included in your payment at Nature’s Eye Resort, but you have to shoulder the eco fees.

-They serve homemade Filipino food and every meal that we had were fresh and delicious.
+They serve homemade Filipino food and every meal that we had was fresh and delicious.
 Guimaras is known for having the sweetest mangoes in the Philippines so don’t leave the resort without trying it.
 You may request the staff to prepare this for you for dessert.

 Nature’s Eye Beach Resort sits on a hilly landscape, be prepared to use your climbing skills to good use.
 During our stay we had to ascend and descend their rocky steps all the time so even when I was eating a lot, I was comforted by the thought that at least I’m burning the calories.